Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Rates of convergence to the local time

-Roughly speaking a SBM can be described trajectorially as a standard Brownian motion transformed by flipping its excursions from the origin with a certain probability.
-In this document we refer to the characterization as solution of a SDE involving the local time, which was first considered by \cite{harrison-shepp_1981}.
-We refer the reader to the recent survey paper on SBM~\cite{le}.\\
+Roughly speaking a SBM can be described trajectorially as a standard BM transformed by flipping its excursions from the origin with a certain probability.
+In this document we refer to the characterization as unique strong solution to a SDE involving the local time, which was first considered by \cite{harrison-shepp_1981}.
+We refer the reader to a somehow recent survey paper on SBM~\cite{le}, where for instance, recalling Portenko's approach, it can be seen that the local time formally arises from a distributional drift: the Dirac $\delta$ at the threshold.\\